Does Freeman Regional Health Services have visiting hours?

 How many health care providers are on staff?

--There are three full time physicians, one part time general surgeon, two physician assistants and two certified nurse practitioners.
+-There are two full time physicians, one part time general surgeon, one physician assistants and two certified nurse practitioners.
 There are also six visiting specialists who make regular monthly visits to either the hospital or clinic.
 Appointments can be made with any of these specialists through your primary care physician.

 Do you do surgeries and what types?